What is a trade mark?

 A trade mark licence permits the licensee to use the licensor's trade mark in connection with specific products or services in return for a fee.
 Although the terms of every license are different and may be freely negotiated between the licensor and licensee, all licences must at least include the following in order to be valid:

 From the licensor's perspective, the quality control provisions in the licence are particularly important.
-This is because the licensee's products/services must meet a certain standard or else the value of the licensor's trade mark could be harmed.
+This is because the licensee's products/services must meet a certain standard, otherwise, the value of the licensor's trade mark could be harmed.

 What are the benefits of licensing a trade mark?